-This course will cover the essentials of management for a business with one to fifty employees and will give the student a comprehensive understanding of critical small business issues.
+This course will cover the essentials of management for a business with one to fifty employees and will address critical small business issues.
 Topics include the impact of small business on our economy, essential small business management strategies, entrepreneurship, the business plan, financial statement literacy and capital requirements, marketing strategies, human resources, and legal issues.
 (3 lect.)